FairwindsOps/rok8s-scripts/README.md

 ### docker-push

-Pushes the recently build image to the registry
+Pushes the recently built image to the registry.

 ### k8s-deploy